Checkmarx/JS-SCP/src/general-coding-practices/content-security-policy.md

 and forms.

-You're recommended to read the official [Content Security Policy Reference][1] so that you can take advantage of all its features.
+You're recommended to read the official [Content Security Policy Reference][1] so that you can take full advantage of all its features.

-For completeness the following examples, locks your application resources to the same origin policy: resources are only allowed to load when they come from your application domain (`self`).
+For completeness, the following examples lock your application resources to the same origin policy - resources are only allowed to load when they come from your application domain (`self`).

 ```
 Content-Security-Policy: default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';
 ```

-As said before, CSP also fits OWASP recommendations for [Interpreted Code Integrity][4] overlapping SRI capabilities.
-For example, a hash can be provided to `script-src` allowing it to run if and only if it matches give hash
+As stated before, CSP also fits OWASP recommendations for [Interpreted Code Integrity][4] overlapping SRI capabilities.
+For example, a hash can be provided to `script-src` allowing it to run if and only if it matches, give hash

 ```
 Content-Security-Policy: script-src 'sha256-qznLcsROx4GACP2dm0UCKCzCG+HiZ1guq6ZZDob/Tng='
 ```

-Although CSP is not bullet proof and it may look hard to manage, you should definitely apply it on your web applications.
+Although CSP is not bulletproof and it may look hard to manage, you should definitely apply it to your web applications.

 [1]: https://content-security-policy.com/
 [2]: ../output-encoding/README.md